catalyst-cooperative/open-energy-data-for-all/episodes/escape-from-jupyter.md

 it increasingly challenging to work entirely in Jupyter notebooks.

 In contrast, moving towards coding in scripts and modules offers us numerous advantages:

 - **Keep code organized:** Having to constantly scroll up and down to find that helpful function you wrote… somewhere?
 By organizing code into discrete steps and themes (e.g., one file per dataset), you and your collaborators can easily find relevant code.
-- **Track changes:** Using .py files and modules makes it easy for to see line-by-line changes you or others make to files.
+- **Track changes:** Using .py files and modules makes it easy for to see line-by-line changes you or others make to files, especially when using Github to collaborate.
 - **Concretize final code:** While you might test out three versions of a `transform_eia_gen_fuel()` function in a Jupyter notebook or make four exploratory plots, you'll ultimately want to make sure you're running the code you need for your final transformation process, and *only* that code.
 Moving